ColemanGariety/belt/README.md

-but why would anyone care if their utility library were semantic
+but why would anyone care if their utility library had clean code

 🌚